raspberrypi/rpicam-apps/README.md

 This is a small suite of libcamera-based applications to drive the cameras on a Raspberry Pi platform.

 >[!WARNING]
 >These applications and libraries have been renamed from `libcamera-*` to `rpicam-*`.
-Symbolic links are installed to allow users to keep using the old application names, but these will be deprecated soon.
-Users are encouraged to adopt the new application and library names as soon as possible.
+Symbolic links to allow users to keep using the old application names have now been removed.

 Build
 -----